jidongbsu/cs452-web-server/README.md

 - [Locks](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-locks.pdf)
 - [Condition Variables](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf)

-In particular, the producer-consumer problem covered in the condition variable chapter is directly related to this assignment.
+In particular, the producer-consumer problem covered in the [Condition Variables](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf) chapter is directly related to this assignment.
 The chapter actually used the multi-threaded web server as an example of the producer-consumer problem.

 ## Starter Code